What is Auditory Processing and How Can I Strengthen This Skill?

 - Use an FM system that transmits a teacher's voice directly to a student's personal speaker or earpiece.

-- Ask the student to repeat back their understanding of the work to assure accuracy.
+- Ask the student to repeat back their understanding of the work to ensure accuracy.

 - Offer extended time for testing.

-- Present instructions and assignments in a step-by-step manner and highlight important words or concepts.
+- Present instructions and assignments in a step-by-step manner, highlighting important words or concepts.

 - Provide a written outline of lessons.

-- Use nonverbal cues to communicate with the student and assure that they understand the directions.
+- Use nonverbal cues to communicate with the student and ensure that they understand the directions.

 - Use images to support all verbal directions.